 Presentations by students will be based on research and adequate articles.
-The instructor will provide a number of papers, and students are encouraged to submit their own selections and topics.
+The instructor will provide several papers, and students are encouraged to submit their own selections and topics.
 Literature in this field(s) is abundant and dynamic, so some papers and topics may suddenly change.